 It can be tricky introducing a condom into the situation, which is why it’s always better to bring the subject up long before sex starts.
 A partner may be relieved that you’ve mentioned it.

 Types of condom

-The male condom is worn by a man over his erect penis, while the Femidom (female condom) is a pouch with two rings inside it that a woman inserts into her vagina before sex.
+The external, or 'male' condom is worn over the erect penis or sex toy, while the internal or 'female' condom is a pouch with two rings inside it inserted into the vagina before sex.

 A condom should carry one or both of the symbols below, a sign that it has passed certain tests and is of a decent quality:

 Sizes and types

 Penises come in different sizes, so one size of condom will not fit all.

 A condom that is too small can be uncomfortable and more likely to burst; too big and it’s more likely to come off during sex.